The Greens/EFA | MEPs

 As a Black woman, as a politician, as a teacher, as a mother, and as an activist, I work and live to make equal human relationships, dialogue, and collaboration possible wherever it is not yet possible.
 Where relationships, dialogues and collaboration are fulfilled at eye level, the vision of a society free from violence, discrimination, right-wing populism and racism and steeped in true equality of opportunity through education is also fulfilled.

 You don't fly towards visions either, you target them and then single-mindedly do one thing at a time.

 The next concrete steps are to work on making institutions more diverse in every respect, i.e. to encourage selection processes for job appointments to change accordingly.

-In addition, the topic of colonialism and its manifold manifestations and effects must be included in curricula, thus giving future generations the opportunity to deal with their respective historical legacies in a reflective manner.
+In addition, the topic of colonialism and its many forms and effects must be included in curricula, thus giving future generations the opportunity to deal with their respective historical heritage in a reflective manner.

-Discourses of many kinds must also be open to generations that are declared - often unspoken - either as 'still immature' or as 'immature again'.
-Young as well as old people need to participate in society's decision-making processes, in visions, in life.
+Discourses of many kinds must also be open to generations that are declared - often unspoken - as either 'still immature' or 'immature again'.
+Young as well as old people need to participate in the decision-making processes of society as a whole, in visions, in life.

 I am wholeheartedly committed to this in the interests of Europe and world peace.